Image Title Attributes (sometimes referred to as Title Tags) are widely reported not to add any value for SEO.

 How to add a Title Attribute to an Image

-We tell you how in the Content Editor section of our Joomla!
+We tell you how in the Working with Images section of our Joomla!
 User Guide.

 A word about Text Links